cylc/cylc-admin/README.md

 or which inhabit a grey zone between initial planning/discussion and inclusion in the official project documentation.

-Markdown documents in `docs/` are automatically published to GitHub Pages.
+Markdown documents in `docs/` are automatically published to GitHub Pages (see the URL in the repository description).